-Performance Studies Courses
+Individual Performance Studies

 No fees are charged for declared music majors and minors who have declared by the 10th day of the semester.
-N.B.You may declare the music major or minor after successful completion of either the course Music 100 or the course Music 231.
-Applied music fees, grants-in-aid, and fee exemptions are described in the Tuition and Fees chapter of the catalogue.
-Fees for 2013-2014 are:
+You may declare the music major or minor after successful completion of either the course Music 100 or the course Music 131.